ccwukong/ZenPy/README.md

 # ZenPy
 A rewrite of GlintPy.

-ZenPy is created to fill in missing pieces of AWS CloudFormation services.
+ZenPy is created to fill in the missing pieces of AWS CloudFormation services.

 ZenPy automates:
 * AWS Lambda function(Python or NodeJS) packaging and deployment
+* MySQL to Dynamo DB data mapping
 * ElasticSearch indexing(under development)
 * RDS instance creation(under development)

 To install ZenPy: **pip install zenpy**

 To run ZenPy, type **zen** in your command line interface, and it will ask for the path to ***package.json*** file to load the configurations.